Peace-and-Passion/luncho/README.md

 ## Note

-Luncho de Peace is a derived work of AIST Luncho.
+Luncho-index is a derived work of AIST Luncho.

 ## Author

-Dr HIRANO Satoshi, Peace and Passion, University of Tokyo, (AIST)
+Dr HIRANO Satoshi, Peace and Passion, University of Tokyo

 ## MIT License